semaphore-protocol/website/versioned_docs/version-V2/what-is-semaphore.md

 ## About the code

-The core of the protocol is in the [circuit logic](https://github.com/semaphore-protocol/semaphore/tree/main/circuits/scheme.png).
+The core of the protocol is the [circuit logic](https://github.com/semaphore-protocol/semaphore/tree/main/circuits/scheme.png).
 In addition to circuits,
 Semaphore provides [Solidity contracts](https://github.com/semaphore-protocol/semaphore/tree/main/contracts) and [JavaScript libraries](https://github.com/semaphore-protocol/semaphore.js) that allow developers to generate zero-knowledge proofs and verify them with minimal effort.